paulanthonywilson/furlough/_posts/2023-01-23-nerves-hexicletastic.md

 I went with the laziest choice of using application configuration in all the extractions so far, as in the library customisation method that is [specifically called out as an antipattern in the Elixir Library Guidelines](https://hexdocs.pm/elixir/1.14.3/library-guidelines.html#avoid-application-configuration).
 In general, I agree with that guideline[^2].
 I've ignored it here as none of the extracted libraries could be used with multiple configurations, and it is the simplest to write and for clients to use.

+## Logging

+In general I am not too keen on libraries that log.
+I figure that it is better to find some way to communicate the information back to the client and let it decide what to do.
+Nerves stuff logs a lot though, so I figure why buck that trend and make things more complicated?
+So I have kept logging in.

 ## Are Umbrella Projects still bad?

 I don't know.
 The [previous objections]({% post_url 2022-09-14-leaving-the-umbrella-behind %}) still stand, but there is something to be said for easily writing code for a subsytem _in-situ_ then extracting it out into its own library later.
 I should force myself to write a bit more about this.